 The accompanying unaudited interim consolidated financial statements include the accounts of the Company and its wholly owned subsidiaries.
-In the opinion of management, the accompanying interim consolidated financial statements include all normal and recurring adjustments (which consist primarily of accruals, estimates and assumptions that impact the consolidated financial statements) considered necessary to present fairly the Company's financial position as of March 31, 2023 and its results of operations for the three months ended March 31, 2023 are not necessarily indicative of the results that may be expected for the year ending December 31, 2023.
+In the opinion of management, the accompanying interim consolidated financial statements include all normal and recurring adjustments (which consist primarily of accruals, estimates and assumptions that impact the consolidated financial statements) considered necessary to present fairly the Company's financial position as of June 30, 2023 and its results of operations for the three and six months ended June 30, 2023 and 2022.
+Operating results for the three and six months ended June 30, 2023 are not necessarily indicative of the results that may be expected for the year ending December 31, 2023.
 The interim consolidated financial statements, presented herein, do not contain all of the required disclosures under GAAP for annual financial statements.
 The accompanying unaudited interim consolidated financial statements should be read in conjunction with the audited consolidated financial statements and related notes as of and for the year ended December 31, 2022 filed as Exhibit 99.4 to the Company's Current Report on Form 8-K/A filed with the SEC on April 4, 2023.